Bart's New Friend: Production

 "Bart's New Friend" was written by Judd Apatow, better known for films such as Bridesmaids and The 40-Year-Old Virgin.
 The episode originated as a spec script Apatow had written when he was 22-years-old, in the style of the first episodes of the series.
-In an interview with TVGuide.com, Apatow explained that "I also wrote a spec script for the great Chris Elliott show Get a Life.
+In an interview with TVGuide, Apatow explained that "I also wrote a spec script for the great Chris Elliott show Get a Life.
 They at least brought me in for a meeting, but that didn't lead to any work, either.
 Then, all these years later, Al Jean calls and says, 'Hey, we'll make it now!'"

 Cultural references

 The episode has a scene in remembrance of the victims of the January 7 shootings at the offices of Charlie Hebdo in Paris with a cutscene of Maggie, whose posture resembles Eugène Delacroix's painting Liberty Leading the People, holding a flag reading Je Suis Charlie.
 During the theatre scene, silhouettes of Crow and Tom Servo from Mystery Science Theater 3000 are seen in the bottom right of the screen.